 The introduction of ‘heart healthy meals’ certified by the American Health Association helped add consumer credibility and boosted their image as a quick, healthy eating option.

-There are THREE big lessons from the Subway success story and learning these lessons is vital to the growth of your practice.
+Three BIG lessons you can learn from Subway success story that is vital to the growth of your practice.

 - Can your clinic be positioned as a health center / wellness spa / mulch-disciplinary facility / body retreat / rejuvenation destination instead of a every other clinic?